cloudmesh-community/book/chapters/cloud/datacenter.md

 $$664.0=8.47*4.48*(100-82.5))$$

-From the above, we can see that a 35 degree delta allows the center to dissipate 1,300 Watts of waste heat from a 1U server while a 17.5 degree delta allows us to only dissipate 664 Watts of energy.
+From the previous listing, we can see that a 35 degree delta allows the center to dissipate 1,300 Watts of waste heat from a 1U server while a 17.5 degree delta allows us to only dissipate 664 Watts of energy.
 If a server is consuming more than 664 Watts, it'll continue to get warmer and warmer until it